kohlschuetter/zedk/README.md

 ## Who and When

-zedk was developed by [Christian Kohlschütter](https://kohlschuetter.github.io/blog/) on February 18-19, 2026.
+zedk was created by [Christian Kohlschütter](https://kohlschuetter.github.io/blog/) on February 18-19, 2026.

 ## Dependencies